Twinkle Star (Star 2)

 An Effect for FCPX

-This effect has built in animation and timing functions.
+Twinkle Star has built in animation and timing functions.
 You can set at which point you want the “twinkle” effect to start and stop.
 You have parameters to customize the size of frequency of animation and it’s not complicated!

-An OnScreen Control for positioning.
+Twinkle Star has an OnScreen Control for positioning.
 The Color parameter controls the glow tint.
 The Spike Angle rotates the star; Spike Opacity, Spike Width and Epsilon you’ll have to tinker with to get a feel for.

 Scale is the best way to resize this effect.
 You can get away with up to about 150 or so percent and still have a clear star, or you can push the scale for very brief periods of time.